Kirkman/Sports-Stats/readme.txt

   and fixed display of preseason MLB games related to the xmlstats changes described below.

 v0.6:
-* Version 0.6 makes some back-end changes, and is a mandatory upgrade. cache.py now makes fewer API calls to xmlstats because of a change xmlstats made to their events JSON.
+* Version 0.6 makes some back-end changes, and is a mandatory upgrade.
+* The cache.py script makes fewer API calls because of a change xmlstats made to their events JSON.
 This is a good thing, but requires changes in the sportsstats.js client.
 YOU MUST UPGRADE, or your Sports Stats installation will not work.
 * I added code to display NHL and NBA standings by conference instead of division once the season reaches March and the playoffs approach.

 v0.5.1:
 * Patched handling of NFL schedules during the postseason.
   For now Sports Stats will no longer display the next week/round's schedule during the postseason.

 v0.5:
 * Added NHL support.
 Sports Stats now provides data for all four major sports.

 v0.4:
 * This door displays scores, schedules, and standings for NFL, NBA and MLB.
   NHL support will be added later.

 Future plans:
 * Pick favorite teams, which will be highlighted in a different color